inspec/inspec/docs/resources.rst

 registry_key -- DONE
 =====================================================
-Use the ``registry_key`` audit resource to test key values in the |windows| registry.
+Use the ``registry_key`` InSpec resource to test key values in the |windows| registry.

 Syntax -- DONE
 -----------------------------------------------------
-A ``registry_key`` audit resource block declares the item in the |windows| registry, the path to a setting under that item, and then one (or more) name/value pairs to be tested.
+A ``registry_key`` InSpec resource block declares the item in the |windows| registry, the path to a setting under that item, and then one (or more) name/value pairs to be tested.
 For example:

 .. code-block:: ruby